 - 1 If a member requests a brand name drug when a generic drug exists, the member pays the generic drug copay plus the difference in cost between the prescription drug maximum allowed amount for the generic drug and the brand name drug dispensed, but not more than 50% of BlueShield's average cost of that type of prescription drug.
 The Preferred Generic Program does not apply when the physician has specified "dispense as written" (DAW) or when it has been determined that the brand name drug is medically necessary for the member.
 In such case, the applicable copay for the dispensed drug will apply.
 Classified specialty drugs must be obtained through Blue Shield's Specialty Pharmacy Program and are subject to the terms of this program. - 2 These PPO Benefits are payable only after satisfaction of the annual deductible.
 Provider payments are based on negotiated fees. - 3 These Out-of-Network Benefits are payable only after satisfaction of the annual deductible.
 Provider will pay a maximum daily amount based on the "Allowable Amount" as defined in the EOC.
-You are responsible for any charges above the Allowable Amount, as summarized in the "Summary of Benefits" and defined in the EOC. - 4 "Allowable Amounts" are daily amounts per BlueShield of CA and as follows: - \$350 per day maximum for, Hospital/Facility- Outpatient Surgery, Other Services- Rehabilitation Therapy (outpatient department of a hospital), Imaging: MRI, CT, PET (outpatient department of a hospital), Diagnostic/X-Ray & Ultrasound (outpatient department of a hospital), Behavioral Health- Outpatient (Hospitalization Program). - \$1,000 per day maximum for, Hospital/Facility- Inpatient Services and Supplies, Skilled Nursing Facility (Hospital based), Behavioral Health- Inpatient, Residential/Alternative Treatment. - 5 Prior authorization may be required, except under emergency conditions.
+You are responsible for any charges above the Allowable Amount, as summarized in the "Summary of Benefits" and defined in the EOC. - 4 "Allowable Amounts" are daily amounts per BlueShield of CA and as follows: - \$350 per day maximum for, Hospital/Facility- Outpatient Surgery, Other Services- Rehabilitation Therapy (outpatient department of a hospital), Imaging: MRI, CT, PET (outpatient department of a hospital), Diagnostic/X-Ray & Ultrasound (outpatient department of a hospital), Behavioral Health- Outpatient (Hospitalization Program). - \$1,000 per day maximum for, Hospital/Facility- Inpatient Services and Supplies, Skilled Nursing Facility (Hospital based), Behavioral Health- Inpatient, Residential/Alternative Treatment. - 5 Prior authorizations may be required, except under emergency conditions.
 Prior authorization arrangements will be made by your plan provider or plan-authorized specialist.
-If prior authorization is not obtained for scheduled hospital admissions and surgeries, services will not be covered. - 6 VCHCP: Chiropractic, Acupuncture, and Eye Refraction claims must be submitted within 180 days from the date of service. - 7 Serious Emotional Disturbances (SED) of children and Severe Mental Illnesses (SMI) diagnoses, as defined in California Assembly Bill 88, are covered at regular medical plan benefit levels subject to deductibles and copayments. - 8 There is no copayment to the member for services if the service is available and obtained at VCMC/SPH.
-If the service is not available at VCMC/SPH, for whatever reason, the member will need to obtain the service at another contracted facility and a copay will apply.
+If prior authorization is not obtained for scheduled hospital admissions and surgeries, services will not be covered. - 6 VCHCP: Chiropractic and Acupuncture claims must be submitted within 180 days from the date of service. - 7 Serious Emotional Disturbances (SED) of children and Severe Mental Illnesses (SMI) diagnoses, as defined in California Assembly Bill 88, are covered at regular medical plan benefit levels subject to deductibles and copayments. - 8.
+Testing to diagnose illness or injury such as vestibular function tests, EKG, ECG, cardiac monitoring, non-invasive vascular studies, sleep medicine testing, muscle and range of motion tests, EEG, and EMG will be charged a \$100 copayment.